Naga-Manohar-Y/Global_Football_Transfer_Market_Analysis_/README.md

 - **premier-league-cleaned.csv**: Cleaned transfer data for Premier League.
 - **serie_a_cleaned.csv**: Cleaned transfer data for Serie A.
 - **transfers_data_visulizations.ipynb**: Jupyter notebook for data visualization.

+## Services Used

+- **Transfermarkt**: Data source for football transfers.
+- **Jupyter Notebooks**: For exploratory data analysis and visualization.
+- **Python Libraries**:
+  - pandas
+  - numpy
+  - matplotlib
+  - seaborn
+  - scikit-learn

+## Workflow

+### Data Collection:
+- Source data from Transfermarkt.
+- Store raw data in the respective CSV files.

+### Data Cleaning and Merging:
+- Clean and merge the data using `merged_data_cleaned.ipynb`.

+### Data Visualization:
+- Create visual representations of the data using `transfers_data_visulizations.ipynb`.
+- Save visualizations in the `reports` directory.

+### Reporting:
+- Compile findings into comprehensive reports.

+## Conclusion

+This project provides a comprehensive analysis of the football transfer market, offering insights into the financial and strategic dimensions of player transfers over the last decade.
+By leveraging advanced data analysis techniques and visualization tools, we have uncovered key patterns and trends that shape the dynamics of the transfer market.
+The findings from this project can serve as a valuable resource for football analysts, enthusiasts, and decision-makers in the sports industry.